react-native-community/cli/packages/cli-plugin-metro/README.md

 If you are planning on building a debug APK, that will run without the packager, by invoking `./gradlew assembleDebug` you can simply set `bundleInDebug: true` in your app/build.gradle file, inside the `project.ext.react` map.

 <details>
-Alternatively if you want to run <code>react-native bundle</code> manually and then create the APK with <code>./gradlew assembleDebug</code> you have to make sure to put the bundle into the right directory and give it the right name, so that gradle can find it.
+Alternatively if you want to run <code>npx react-native bundle</code> manually and then create the APK with <code>./gradlew assembleDebug</code> you have to make sure to put the bundle into the right directory and give it the right name, so that gradle can find it.

 For react-native versions 0.57 and above the bundle output path should be:
 <code>android/app/build/generated/assets/react/debug/index.android.js</code>